What is a Savings Bond?

 For electronic bonds, keep in mind the minimum redemption amounts and minimum remaining balances required if you plan to redeem the bond only partially.

-After you cash in a bond, you should receive a Form 1099-INT with your taxable gain clearly stated.
+After you cash in a bond, you should receive a Form 1099-INT stating your taxable gain.

-If you are redeeming a bond in paper form, the financial institution can give it to you right away.
-With electronic bonds, the form should come to you via email by the end of the year.
+If you redeem a bond in paper form, the financial institution can give it to you immediately.
+With electronic bonds, you should receive the form via email by the end of the year.

 Pros & Cons